FRC5190/Training/P02/Readme.md

 1. Now that you have all the code and dependencies on your laptop, connect your laptop to the robot wireless network.
 Make sure that you have the FRC Driver Station open, and that you are connected to the robot.

 1. To deploy your code onto the robot, click on the `Gradle` tool button on the right side of the screen in IntelliJ.
 Then select the `deploy` task under `P02/Tasks/embeddedtools`.
 Double click on this item.
 A new task will open in a console window and code will begin to deploy to the RoboRIO.
-Make sure you are connected to the Robot over Wi-Fi.

    ![IntelliJ](images/idea1.png?raw=true "IntelliJ")